cheblin/AdHoc-protocol/README.md

 }
 ```

-# Fields with array-items
+# Array fields

-Packet field can store array-item: a plain array of primitives.
+Packet field can array-item: a plain array of primitives.
 This denoted with array-item `@__( length )` annotation.
 If the annotation parameter `length` is:
--  45 - positive number, this number is the length of the array of the item.
+-  45 : single number, this is `required` field with fixed, equal provided value, array length.
-- -78 - negative.
-The number is the maximum array variable length.
-All field array-items have the same length.
-The exact length is determined at field initialization.
+- -78 : with `-` mark. this is `optional` field with dynamic array length.
+The value is the maximum of variable array length, and should be provided at field initialization.
+    If the field is multidimensional, all items have the same length
-- ~32 - with ~ .
-The number is the maximum array variable length.
-Each field array-item have individual variable length, fit to inserted data
+- ~32 : with `~` mark. this is the `optional` multidimensional field where each item has an individual, dynamic array length.
+The value is the item's, maximum array length.
+                  It should be provided at every multidimensional field's item insertion.

 ### Using example